Overview of China’s National Medical Products Administration (formerly CFDA), their reform, medical device registration, drug registration.

 The Reform

 In 2015, China had begun the process of reforming their regulatory body to improve the process of registration, review, and communication.
 Before the change, when manufacturers submitted their registrations, they would have to wait months or even years to receive feedback.
-The regulation requirements were hard to understand, and the local standards, clinical data and testing did not meet global standards.
+The regulation requirements for China were hard to understand, and the local standards, clinical data and testing did not meet global standards.
 After the reform, new classifications of chemical drug registration were created, there are more regulations and guidances, and new evaluation and priority review criteria available.
 For a more detailed list of changes, click here.

 After joining the International Council for Harmonization (ICH) in 2017, China’s regulatory process had improved significantly, allowing for an easier, simpler, and more efficient system.
 More products are available in the market, and many are meeting international standards.
 They’ve also allowed for foreign clinical trials to be admitted, which eliminates the need to conduct these trials in China and lessens the wait time to get approved and distribute products to the public.